atoti/atoti/README.md

 ### 🎭 Showcase

-Navigate to the Gallery folder to see sample Atoti use cases:
+Navigate to the [Notebook Gallery folder](./notebooks) to see sample Atoti use cases:

 #### Notebooks